 How Menopause can Affect Osseointegration

-Dental implants are one of the best-known and most successful tooth replacement options.
+Dental implants are one of the best-known and most successful single tooth and multiple tooth replacement options.
 Unlike traditional dentures and other treatment options, they not only replace your teeth and restore their form and function to normal levels, but they also keep your jaw bone healthy.
 The success of dental implants hinges on a biological phenomenon known as osseointegration.
 But what is this process, and how does it work?

 What is Osseointegration?